 X-rays of pediatric patients with croup often show a tapering or narrowing of the airway below the vocal cords.
 This pattern is known as "the steeple sign" because its inverted V shape is reminiscent of a church steeple.

 How is croup treated?

 Croup usually improves by itself, and most cases can be safely managed at home.

 Home treatments focus on improving breathing by introducing humidity or cold air into the environment.
 You might run hot water in your shower with the bathroom door and windows closed and bring your child into the steamy room for 10 minutes.
 In cooler months, taking your child outside for a few minutes may ease symptoms.
 Running a cool air vaporizer in the child's bedroom at night also can help improve breathing.

 Signs of a more serious condition include increasing or persistent breathing difficulty, fatigue, bluish coloration of the skin and dehydration.
-Emergency response must be considered immediately if you observe any of these more severe symptoms as children may have a very low tolerance to decreased oxygen saturation due to breathing problems.
+If you observe any of these more severe symptoms, it should be considered an emergency as children may have a very low tolerance to decreased oxygen saturation due to breathing problems.

 In rare cases, pediatric patients affected with croup require hospitalization.
-Physicians will treat obstruction of the airway with steroid medications, inhaled adrenaline and oxygen.
-Infrequently intubation, or the placement of a tube through the nose or mouth and into the main air passage to the lungs, is required.
-Intravenous fluids are given for dehydration.
+Doctors will treat obstruction of the airway with steroids, inhaled adrenaline and oxygen.
+Rarely, intubation or the placement of a tube through the nose or mouth and into the main air passage to the lungs may be required.
+Intravenous fluids may be given if the child is dehydrated.

 This page was reviewed on October 30, 2023